Skip to main content

 Galkangu recognises Dja Dja Wurrung Peoples’ significant connection to djandak, and with that, have inherited certain rights and responsibilities to care for Country.
 The goal of Galkangu is to enable Dja Dja Wurrung knowledge and connection to Country to be expressed in the planning and management of the six Dja Dja Wurrung Parks.

-To do this, the Dhelkunya Dja Land Management Board (DDLMB) was appointed by the Minister to develop a Joint Management Plan (JMP).
+To do this, the Dhelkunya Dja Land Management Board (DDLMB) was appointed by the Victorian Minister of Environment to develop a Joint Management Plan (JMP).

-Through Djaara, we work to ensure the Plan is implemented to the best of our ability with our partners; DDLMB, Department of Environment, Land, Water and Planning (DELWP), Parks Victoria, and Dja Dja Wurrung Enterprises Pty.
-Ltd. (trading as Djandak).
+Through DJAARA, we work to ensure the Plan is implemented to the best of our ability with our partners; DDLMB, Department of Energy, Environment and Climate Action (DEECA, formerly DELWP), Parks Victoria, and Dja Dja Wurrung Enterprises Pty.
+Ltd. (trading as DJANDAK, DUMAWUL and DJAKITJ).

 Learn more about Joint Management Plan